 When prompted, supply the p12 password that the Algo VPN installer displayed at the end of the installation.
 This will import the appropriate certificate information and create the VPN connection entry.
 To connect to the VPN server, go to Settings > Network & Internet > VPN.
 If you wish to remove the VPN entry, use the PowerShell command above, replacing “-Add” with “-Remove”.

 Before relying on VPN to safeguard your interactions with malicious infrastructure, be sure to confirm that it’s concealing the necessary aspects of your origin.
 If it’s working properly, the remote host should see the IP address of your VPN servers, instead of the IP address of your VPN client.
 Similarly, your DNS traffic should be getting directed through the VPN tunnel, concealing your client’s locally-configured DNS server.
 One way to validate this is to use whoer.net, comparing what information the site reveals before and after you activate your VPN connection.
 Also, confirm that you’re not leaking your origin over IPv6; one way to do that is by connecting to ipv6leak.com.

 You can turn off the virtual private server when you don’t need it.
 When you boot it up again, Algo VPN software will automatically launch in the background.
 If running the server for longer periods of time, you should implement security measures necessary appropriate for Internet-connected infrastructure.

 As you use your Algo VPN server, adversaries might begin tracking the server’s IP address and eventually blacklist it.
 Therefore, it’s a good idea to periodically destroy this DigitalOcean droplet and create a new one from scratch.
 This will not only change the server’s IP address, but also ensure that you’re running the latest version of VPN software and its dependencies.
-Unfortunately, after you do this, you’ll need to reimport VPN client profiles to match the new server’s IP address and certificate details.
+Unfortunately, after you do this, you’ll need to re-import VPN configuration details to match the new server’s IP address and certificate.